nicolegoebel/Getting-and-Cleaning-Data/CodeBook.md

 * "Mag" denotes the magnitude of three-dimensional signals (i.e., "X", "Y", "Z") calcuated using the Euclidean norm.
 * All features are numbers that are normalized and range from -1 to 1.

-These features are listed below:
+These column number and feature names are listed below:

 * "2" "tBodyAccmeanX"
 * "3" "tBodyAccmeanY"